michaelliebman/troubleshooting-moip/troubleshooting-moip.md

 Most of the other tools you need for working on professional media networks are probably already in your toolkit.

+* We all have a preferred style of wire stripper.
+* RJ45 crimp tools come in a variety of styles.
+I'm sure people get religious about their preferences, so find one that is right for you.
+* 110 punch down tools are important for patch bays and keystone jacks.
+Make sure you understand which way the cut side should face.
+* An optical power meter or a visual fault locator are the optical equivalents of a continuity tester.
+* I haven't used a loopback adapter often, but I am glad that I always put it back in the same pocket in my tool bag.
+* Tone generators get a workout when the electricians labelled all the cables "1".

+And I hope we've all learned how to build better racks than these.

 :::

 ## Software Techniques